 We've stolen resources.

-Folks, it's exactly what I've told you from the get-go, That Obama has a chip on his shoulder about this country, that it's illegitimate, it's immoral.
+But folks, it's exactly what I've told you from the get-go, that Obama has a chip on his shoulder about this country, that it's illegitimate, it's immoral, its founding was unjust, and it's his role, it's his job to cut this country down to size because that's what this country deserves.

 And it's Obama's job to finally level the playing field.